mono/Embeddinator-4000/docs/errors.md

 <h3><a name="EM1052"/>Element `E` is not generated its name conflicts with other elements on the same class.</h3>

-This is a **warning** that Element `E` is not generated its name conflicts with other elements on the same class.
+This is a **warning** that Element `E` is not generated as its name conflicts with other elements on the same class.

 <!-- 2xxx: code generation -->